 On 5th May 2013, I went with my family to the polling booth to cast our votes for the Karnataka State Assembly elections.
-I was shocked to see the process being followed for EVM“No Vote (Rule 49-O)”.
+I was shocked to see the process being followed for “No Vote (Rule 49-O)”.
 One thing that instantly caught my attention was the change in the tone of the presiding officer.
 He would become aggressive and arrogant if anybody expressed the desire to opt for 49-O. But what shocked me the most was the manual entries being made for all such cases in the register (Form 17A), that too in red ink.
 So they were making these cases glaringly visible in violation of the secrecy of ballots, or the right to privacy.

 Rule 49-O of Conduct of Elections Rules, 1961

-Elector deciding not to vote – “If an elector, after his electoral roll number has been duly Election Commission of Indiaentered in the register of voters in Form 17A, and has put his signature or thumb impression thereon as required under sub-rule(1) of rule 49L, decides not to record his vote, a remark to this effect shall be made against the said entry in Form 17A by the presiding officer and the signature or thumb impression of the elector shall be obtained against such remark.”
+Elector deciding not to vote – “If an elector, after his electoral roll number has been duly entered in the register of voters in Form 17A, and has put his signature or thumb impression thereon as required under sub-rule(1) of rule 49L, decides not to record his vote, a remark to this effect shall be made against the said entry in Form 17A by the presiding officer and the signature or thumb impression of the elector shall be obtained against such remark.”

 Contradictions Within the Law